lucasmontanheiro/apps-script/README.md

 ### google_sheet_resetColumnWidths.js
 Resets the width of all columns in a Google Sheet to the default value.

+### google_docs_count_words.js
+Counts words in a Google Doc and updates a Google Spreadsheet with the count.
+It also has a function to find and highlight specific words.

+### google_docs_create_toc_bookmarks.js
+Automatically generates a Table of Contents (TOC) at the top of a Google Doc from bookmarks.

+### google_sheet_rss.js
+Fetches, aggregates, and sorts RSS feeds from multiple sources and populates a Google Sheet tab with the data.

+### google_sheet_to_email.js
+Reads data from a Google Sheet, filters it, and sends an email with the filtered data.

+### google_sheet_to_html.js
+Creates a web app that displays data from a Google Sheet in an HTML table.

 ## Security Warning

-Several scripts in this repository contain placeholder API keys.
-Before using these scripts, you must replace the placeholder values with your actual API keys.
+Several scripts in this repository contain placeholder API keys or URLs.
+Before using these scripts, you must replace the placeholder values with your actual API keys and URLs.
 For better security, it is highly recommended to use the [Google Apps Script Properties Service](https://developers.google.com/apps-script/guides/properties) to store your API keys instead of hardcoding them directly in the scripts.